-British civilian pilot served with Air Transport Auxiliary at Hamble ferry pool in GB, 1941-1945
+British officer served as pilot with Air Transport Auxiliary at Hamble ferry pool in GB, 1941-1945

-REEL 1 Background in GB, 1918-1939: family; education; decision to learn to fly; learning to fly at Brooklands Flying Club; first solo flight; warning against flying from badly burned man.
+REEL 1 Background in GB, 1918-1939: family; education; decision to learn to fly; learning to fly at Brooklands Flying Club; first solo flight; warning recieved against flying from badly burned man.
 Recollections of enlistment and training as pilot with Air Transport Auxiliary in GB, 1941: applying to join Air Transport Auxiliary and flight test, 1941; medical; flying training; taxiing and light ferrying duties; training and progression in Air Transport Auxiliary.
-Recollections of period with Air Transport Auxiliary at Hamble Ferry Pool in GB, 1941-1945: types of aircraft flown; attitude towards flying new types of aircraft.
+Recollections of period as pilot with Air Transport Auxiliary at No 15 Ferry Pool ATA Hamble in GB, 1941-1945: types of aircraft flown; attitude towards flying new types of aircraft.

-REEL 3 Continues: aircraft that were difficult for women to fly; opinion of commanding officer; relations between women pilots; reaction to deaths of colleagues; story of being shot at by German aircraft; impact of work with Air Transport Auxiliary on life and relationships; attitude of parent's towards her work with Air Transport Auxiliary; leave; attitude towards V1 raids; attitude towards work with Air Transport Auxiliary; post-war flying.
-Reflections on period with Air Transport Auxiliary.
+REEL 3 Continues: aircraft that were difficult for female pilots to fly; opinion of commanding officer; relations between women pilots; reaction to deaths of colleagues; story of being shot at by German aircraft; impact of work with Air Transport Auxiliary on life and relationships; attitude of parent's towards her work with Air Transport Auxiliary; leave; attitude towards V1 Flying Bomb attacks; attitude towards work with Air Transport Auxiliary; post-war flying; reflections on period with Air Transport Auxiliary.